Latest Updates

 Summary of H.B.
 5468

-Why HB 5468 is Problematic
+Why HB 5468 as Amended by the House is Problematic

 Connecticut has long trusted parents to direct their children’s education without unnecessary government interference.
-HB 5468 would represent a major shift away from that approach.
+H.B.
+5468 would represent a major shift away from that approach.

 Parents should not be treated as though they require government supervision simply because they have chosen to educate their children at home.
 Policies that broadly regulate all homeschooling families must be met with zealous opposition.